 Ranked #3 Forex Trading App in South Africa

 Exness offer their Metatrader 4 & 5 trading apps for Android, PC & iOS.
-The webtrader is also available.
+Webtrader is also available.

-Trading App Features – Exness has low trading fees compared to other forex trading apps.
-They only charge spread with their Standard account, there is no other commission.
+Trading App Features – Exness has a low trading fees for trading currencies & other CFDs compared to other forex trading apps.
+They only charge spread with their Standard account, there is no other commission per lot.
+Deposit & withdrawals are free for most methods.

 The spread is variable depending on the instrument being traded.
 For the benchmark, we checked their EURUSD spread, it is on average 1 pip with their Standard account.